msppstata/quant1/10-End-of-Semester-Project.md

 - As you progress through the project, you will develop the do-file to create your final analysis data set.
 - You generally do not have to save intermediate data sets.
 - Instead, just fill in the commands to create your final data set.
-- If you make a mistake, just fix it in the do-file and re-run it.
+- If you make a mistake, fix it in the do-file and re-run it.

 Suppose you received the following data description.
 Fill in your do-file